Just about all of us have had something delivered online now. But for some reason, that trip to the fly shop is still something we hang on to.

 Available for yourself or you can send it as one of the best fly fishing gifts that I can imagine, you first need to select your target species.
 At present, there are two target species both Trout and Bass.

-Every month you get a new subscription box of flies delivered to you.
+You get a new subscription box of flies delivered to you monthly.
 You may not know it, but compared to when I started 20 years ago the fly tying world is advancing at a rapid pace.
 The fish have seen it all!
 So trying the latest fly patterns is important.

 However, if you’re like me and fish a lot, they also offer you a discount on all of their current stock of nymphs, flies and streamers.
 This will mean that your fly boxes are never empty!